Eletrobras

 Inventory of Greenhouse Gas Emissions

-The Inventory of Greenhouse Gas Emissions of Eletrobras Companies follows the methodology of IPCC (2006) and the guidelines of the Greenhouse Gas Protocol - GHG Protocol (WRI, 2004).
+The Greenhouse Gas Emissions Inventory of Eletrobras Companies follows the IPCC methodology (2006) and the guidelines of the Greenhouse Gas Protocol – GHG Protocol (WRI, 2004).

 Inventory of Greenhouse Gas Emission - base year 2022